 In Part I, I gave the new entrant to the field an overview of what it’s like to be a proofreader working with page proofs.
-This week, in Part II, I consider proofreading work that involves working directly with the raw Word files.
+Here in Part II, I consider proofreading that involves working directly with the raw-text Word files.

 Which types of client want to work in Word?

 Most of the proofreading done in Word stems from having been commissioned directly by the content creator – a business executive, a self-publishing author or a student.

 Academic writers, particularly those submitting articles to journals and for whom your first language is their second, are also likely to send Word files.
 Only one of my publisher clients asks me to proofread in Word.

 It depends on the client's expectations (see below: Disadvantages) and your terms and conditions.
 Certainly, when it comes to proofreading for non-publisher clients, the definition of proofreading starts to look unclear and the boundaries between this and copyediting become blurred.

 Unlike with page proofs, we can't check the final designed layout of the file but we still need to read every word.

 Some of the issues dealt with in the list below would be acceptable to the proofreader working for an academic author but not when working with a Master's student.
 (Some clients might even want/expect a level of restructuring, rewriting and checking that a proofreader wouldn't consider to be within their remit.)